keivanmojmali/zenview/README.md

 # ZenView

-Hide YouTube distractions with customizable keyboard shortcuts for focused viewing.
+A Chrome extension that hides YouTube distractions with customizable keyboard shortcuts for focused viewing

 # Download